 Christian history is examined through the lives and theology of notable figures.
-Thinkers who may be studied include Augustine, Martin Luther, Dorothy Day, and Martin Luther King, Jr. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\
+Thinkers who may be studied include Augustine, Martin Luther, Dorothy Day, and Martin Luther King, Jr. This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)